 Development and Testing

 The design is finished, but there is more work to do now.
 Since the preview of the end product has already been developed, the next thing to do is to turn the design into an actual functional product.
-The stage will be divided into several phases and iterations, depending on what methodology was used for the project.
+The stage will be divided into several phases and iterations, depending on what methodology was used for the software development.
 To reach the desired feature and function of the apps the programmers now will start to enter and code all of the necessary code.

 During this phase, you shape your prototypes to create the actual app.
 Your team of software professionals should involve all the working prototypes, the functionality of the app, sketches, storyboards, and workflow charts into consideration in designing the app.